 Some credit cards offer promotions waiving the annual fee for the first year, but these aren’t considered no-fee credit cards because annual fees kick in once the promotional period expires.
-Here, we discuss three scenarios where a true-blue no-fee credit card would work for you:
+Here, we discuss a couple of scenarios where a true-blue no-fee credit card would work for you:

 You don’t use credit cards often